Epigraph Vol. 22 Issue 1, Winter 2020

-In 2012, Candy and Brad Levy wanted to give back to the community after their daughter Sofie’s successful epilepsy surgery.
-Their plan: Invite people with epilepsy and their families to spend a day together at Disneyland.
+In 2013, Candy and Brad Levy wanted to give back to the community after their daughter Sofie’s successful epilepsy surgery.
+Sofie’s surgeon, Gary Mathern—co-director of the pediatric epilepsy surgery program at UCLA’s Mattel Children’s Hospital—suggested they organize a fun event that could also raise awareness.
+So the Levys made a plan: Invite people with epilepsy and their families to spend a day together at Disneyland.
 They could meet other people having similar experiences, enjoy the park, and raise awareness of epilepsy by wearing purple t-shirts.

 They expected about 200 people; 900 showed up.
 Despite the event’s success, the Levys had no designs on continuing it.